-No, a deregistration can only be performed on behalf of the registrant, in accordance with an ADR/UDRP decision or a court decision that has come into effect.
-As registrars, you can refrain from renewing the domain name if the registrant fails to pay and the domain name will then follow the natural corse of its lifecycle.
+No. Deregistration can only be performed on either behalf of the registrant, or in accordance with an ADR/UDRP decision, or a court decision that has come into effect.
+As registrars, you can refrain from renewing the domain name if the registrant fails to pay and the domain name will then follow the natural course of its lifecycle.
+For more on dispute resolutions, ADR/UDRP, see question 9.12 of this document.